http://aksw.org/Projects/LIMES an entity of type: OpenSourceProject

-The LIMES framework consists of seven main modules of which each can be extended to accommodate new or improved functionality.
-The central modules of LIMES are the controller module, which coordinates the matching process and the data module, which contains all the classes necessary to store data.
-The matching process is carried out as follows: First, the controller calls the I/O-module, which reads the configuration file and extracts all the information necessary to carry out the comparison of instances, including the URL of the SPARQL-endpoints of the knowledge bases, the restrictions on the instances to map (e.g., their type), the expression of the metric to be used and the threshold to be used.
-Examples of configuration files can be found in the distribution.
+The LIMES framework consists of eight main modules of which each can be extended to accommodate new or improved functionality.
+The central modules of LIMES is the controller module, which coordinates the matching process.
+The matching process is carried out as follows: First, the controller calls the configuration module, which reads the configuration file and extracts all the information necessary to carry out the comparison of instances, including the URL of the SPARQL-endpoints of the knowledge bases S (source) and T(target), the restrictions on the instances to map (e.g., their type), the expression of the metric to be used and the threshold to be used.

 Given that the configuration file is valid w.r.t. the LIMES Specification Language (LSL), the query module is called.
 This module uses the configuration for the target and source knowledge bases to retrieve instances and properties from the SPARQL-endpoints of the source and target knowledge bases that adhere to the restrictions specified in the configuration file.
 The query module writes its output into a file by invoking the cache module.
 Once all instances have been stored in the cache, the controller chooses between performing Link Discovery or Machine Learning.
 For Link Discovery, LIMES will re-write, plan and execute the Link Specification (LS) included in the configuration file, by calling the rewriter, planner and engine modules resp.
 The main goal of LD is to identify the set of links (mapping) that satisfy the conditions opposed by the input LS.
 For Machine Learning, LIMES calls the machine learning algorithm included in the configuration file, to identify an appropriate LS to link S and T. Then it proceeds in executing the LS.
 For both taks, the mapping will be stored in the output file choosen by the user in the configuration file.
 The results are finally stored into a RDF or a XML file.